How The MAD Act Provides A Plan For Artificial Intelligence

 Phase I: The 19-Domain Federal Investigation

 • What Phase I produces: Not regulations — introduction-ready draft statutory text across all 19 investigation domains.
-Each domain may produce binding regulatory standards, affirmative non-regulation findings, or a combination, as the evidence warrants.
-The investigation builds the evidentiary record, institutional capacity, and technical expertise that durable AI regulation requires — modeled on the Air Quality Act of 1967 and Water Quality Act of 1965, which built foundations for the Clean Air Act and Clean Water Act.
+Each domain may produce binding regulatory standards, a formal affirmative non-regulation finding, or a combination, as the evidentiary record warrants.
+The investigation is designed to build the evidentiary record, institutional capacity, and technical expertise that durable AI regulation requires — modeled on the Air Quality Act of 1967 and Water Quality Act of 1965, which built foundations for what later became the Clean Air Act and Clean Water Act.

-• TWG Coordination Council: One representative from each of the 11 TWGs maintains a shared definitional registry, resolves jurisdictional disputes, convenes joint sessions on overlapping domains, maintains a shared evidence repository, and produces an Enabling Governance Assessment identifying both harmful and beneficial governance opportunities.
-A mandatory full-day reconciliation session at Day 200 ensures cross-domain coherence before findings harden into recommendations.
+• TWG Coordination Council: One primary representative and one deputy from each of the 11 TWGs maintain a shared definitional registry, resolve cross-domain jurisdictional disputes, convene joint sessions on overlapping mandates, maintain a shared evidence repository, and produce an Enabling Governance Assessment identifying both harmful and beneficial governance opportunities.
+A standing non-voting Epistemic Advisor — appointed by the Comptroller General — sits on the Council to identify cross-TWG epistemic inconsistencies.
+A mandatory full-day mid-course reconciliation session at Day 200 ensures cross-domain coherence before findings harden.

 † Framework